DuendeInexistente/Cirque/meta/waste.md

 *The sea is the world in which [Cirquesque](anonpone.com/cirquesque) takes place.
 It has no special name for the same reason we call earth that way— nobody cares.
 In it, several species attempt to survive in a world with resources and economies so dwindling that war cannot be sustained, making use of every resource available and building happyness from wimsy.*

 *In the sea, as the name implies, there’s no land to speak of and there’s not been since ancient times.
-Gods remember a time when it was, and desire to bring it back, but they are not telling anymore than that.*
+Gods remember a time when it existed in the world, and desire to bring it back, but they are not telling anymore than that.*

 #Waste disposal in the sea.